Home Health and Fitness 15 Unique Activities for Seniors with Dementia in 2025

 9. Make a memory box

-Memory boxes are like a scrapbook, but for everything meaningful, not just photos.
-They contain items of value from a patient’s life that can help with a sense of connection.
+Memory boxes are like scrapbooks but for everything meaningful, not just photos.
+They contain precious items from a patient’s life that can help create a sense of connection.

 10. Singing-a-long